redhat-cip/software-factory/docs/nodepool_operator.rst

 --------------------------------------------------

 Nodepool automates management of Jenkins slave.
 It automatically prepares and starts VMs that are used for a single job.
-After each jib the VM is destroyed and a fresh one is started for the next job.
+After each job the VM is destroyed and a fresh one is started for the next job.
 Nodepool also prepares the images that are used for testing, for example when additional packages are required.